moamenhredeen/portfolio/src/posts/authorization.md

   - ABAC
   - ReBAC
   - ACLs
-author: Moamen Hredeen
-date: "2025-01-25"
-description: What is authorization and what are the different Authorization types
-status: WIP
-title: Authorization
 ---

 Authorization is determining the access rights or privileges that user has to given resources.